 The purchase of a business takes 1 of 2 forms: asset purchase or share purchase.

-You legal expenses are made up of:
+Your legal expenses are made up of:

-For business purchases, the total costs depend on the nature of the transaction itself and we typically charge you based on time spent at a set hourly rate.
+For business sales, the total costs depend on the nature of the transaction itself and we typically charge you based on time spent at a set hourly rate.
 In some cases, unexpected problems arise which can drive up the costs.
 However, we attempt to provide you with a range for your anticipated legal costs.

 Feel free to contact us and we will be pleased to review your needs and provide you with the estimated costs.